-WHEREAS, By recognizing the accomplishments and contributions of Asian Pacific Americans, this great Empire State reaffirms our commitment to diversity and equal opportunity for all, thereby ensuring a bright future for all New Yorkers and Americans; now, therefore, be it

-RESOLVED, That this Legislative Body pause in its deliberations to memorialize Governor Andrew M. Cuomo to proclaim May 2013, as Asian Pacific American Heritage Month in the State of New York, in conjunction with National Asian Pacific American Heritage Month; and be it further
+WHEREAS, By recognizing the accomplishments and contributions of Asian and Asian Pacific Americans, this great Empire State reaffirms our commitment to diversity and equal opportunity for all, thereby ensuring a bright future for all New Yorkers and Americans; now, therefore, be it RESOLVED, That this Legislative Body pause in its deliberations to memorialize Governor Andrew M. Cuomo to proclaim May 2016, as Asian Pacific American Heritage Month in the State of New York; and be it further

-RESOLVED, That a copy of this Resolution, suitably engrossed, he transmitted to The Honorable Andrew M. Cuomo, Governor of the State of New York.
+RESOLVED, That a copy of this Resolution, suitably engrossed, be transmitted to The Honorable Andrew M. Cuomo, Governor of the State of New York.